blumenthaler/Piano-Chords/README.md

 ## Development

-Try this app in your local environment, clone and run following command from the piano-chords-backend directory:
+To try this app in your local environment, clone and run following command from the piano-chords-backend directory:

     $ bundle install

 To start up local server: